-According to Roberts, there’s a six-month window for the balance to be repaid, which can be extended if the heir is actively working to pay off the debt.
+If you inherit a house with a reverse mortgage, time is not on your side.
+According to Roberts, there’s a six-month window to repay the debt, which can be extended if the heir is actively working to pay off the debt.

-“If the reverse mortgage isn’t paid off [by the one-year mark], the lender is required by HUD to begin the foreclosure process,” Roberts says.
+“If the reverse mortgage isn’t paid off [by the one-year mark], the lender is required by HUD to begin the foreclosure process,” says Roberts.
 “The word ‘foreclosure’ carries very negative connotations, but it’s a normal part of settling up a reverse mortgage once the last borrower or non-borrowing spouse passes away.”

-If you’re a surviving spouse and you’re on the reverse mortgage, nothing will change, Roberts says.
+If you’re a surviving spouse and you’re on the reverse mortgage, nothing will change, says Roberts.
 But say the borrower who passed away has an unmarried partner.
 If the partner is on the loan, they can continue living in the home.
 If not, their options are limited.

-“[The] heirs will dictate what happens to the home and whether the significant other can remain living in it,” Roberts says.
+“Once the last surviving borrower or non-borrowing spouse dies, the taxes and insurance cease being paid unless an heir chooses to continue the payments,” says Roberts. “[The] heirs will dictate what happens to the home and whether the significant other can remain living in it,”

 Note, too, that when you take out a reverse mortgage, you’re responsible for continuing to pay homeowners insurance and property taxes and keeping the home in good shape.
 When a borrower with a reverse mortgage passes away, these payments stop.

 There are cases when the value of the inherited home is less than the outstanding mortgage debt, meaning the home has negative equity or is “underwater.”
-As the heir, this may be a determining factor as to whether you keep it or sell.
+As the heir, this may be a determining factor as to whether you keep it or sell it.

-If the mortgage is a non-recourse loan — meaning the borrower doesn’t have to pay more than the value of the home — the lender may have few options outside of foreclosure.
+If the mortgage is a non-recourse loan — meaning the borrower doesn’t have to pay more than the home’s value — the lender may have few options outside of foreclosure.
 The same generally applies for a reverse mortgage.

 In some cases, a borrower passes away without a will in place.
 This condition of “dying intestate” virtually ensures new levels of complication and cost when handling a home with a mortgage (or any other assets), so it’s best to speak with an attorney regarding your specific situation.

 On the other side of things, it’s in your interest to protect your assets and ensure your wishes are carried out after your passing.
-Wills, living wills, trusts and other estate-planning documents are crucially important.
-If you’re seeking legal help, the National Academy of Elder Law Attorneys (NAELA) is a good resource, and has a look-up tool so you can find attorneys in your area.
+Wills, living wills, trusts and other estate-planning documents are crucial.
+If you’re seeking legal help, the National Academy of Elder Law Attorneys (NAELA) is a good resource and has a look-up tool so you can find attorneys in your area.

 Yes, you can.
-The home can be left to you as part of the deceased individual’s will or, if the person died intestate, you may inherit the home as a result of a court distributing the deceased individual’s estate.
+The home can be left to you as part of the deceased individual’s will, or if the person died intestate, you may inherit the home due to a court distributing the deceased individual’s estate.

-If you inherit a home that needs repairs you could do a cash-out refinance and use the proceeds to cover the costs of the needed work.
-You could also look into getting a home equity loan or a home equity line of credit (HELOC), which let you borrow a sum based on the home’s value and your ownership stake in it.
+If you inherit a home that needs repairs, you could do a cash-out refinance and use the proceeds to cover the costs of the needed work.
+You could also look into getting a home equity loan or a home equity line of credit (HELOC) — both let you borrow a sum based on the home’s value and your ownership stake in it.